Li Yinzhu

-Li Yinzhu (simplified Chinese: 李茵珠; born 14 September 1949) is a Singaporean actress.
+Li Yinzhu (born 14 September 1949) is a Singaporean actress.
 She has been in the entertainment industry since 1969 and has filmed more than 150 drama serials.

 Career

 In 1980, Li signed with Singapore Broadcasting Corporation to be its first batch of actors.
-After contracting dengue fever in 2019 and subsequent health issues, she left Mediacorp in 2010 but continued to act on contract basis.
+After contracting dengue fever in 2010 and subsequent health issues, she left Mediacorp in 2010 but continued to act on contract basis.

 Personal life

 Li was born in Fujian, China.
 She left China with her mother and two elder brothers when she was young.